 Peter Fields is a partner of Ritholz Levy Fields LLP.
-Peter practices in the areas of corporate, commercial and intellectual property law for clients in a host of industries and specialties including media, entertainment, technology, fashion and apparel, film and television, music, publishing, sports, food and beverage, hospitality, gaming, advertising and the arts.
+Peter practices in the areas of corporate, commercial and intellectual property law for clients in a host of industries and specialties including media, entertainment, fashion, technology, sports, film and television, music, publishing, food and beverage, hospitality, gaming, advertising and the arts.

 As part of his corporate and commercial law practice, Peter advises domestic and international clients in connection with equity and debt financings, mergers and acquisitions, joint ventures, business formations, corporate governance, reorganizations and restructurings, secured and unsecured lending transactions, executive and employee compensation arrangements, and dispute resolution.